shinokada/svelte-ant-design-icons/README.md

 - [Svelte-Icon-Sets](https://svelte-svg-icons.vercel.app/)

-## Experience offline access with our Progressive Web App - Learn how to install it now!
+## Experience lightning-fast browsing and offline access with Our PWA

 This website can be downloaded and installed on your device for offline access as a Progressive Web App.